librato/api-docs/source/includes/_alerts.md

         }
     ]
 }

 ```

-Returns a list of alert ids, grouped by those belonging to alerts which are in a triggered state and by those that have recently cleared.
+Returns a list of alerts.
+Adding the `status` parameter returns a list of alert ids, grouped by those belonging to alerts which are in a triggered state and by those that have recently cleared.

 #### HTTP Request